AbeerAzmat/Chatbot_and_Regression_Project/README.md

  Chatbot + 📊 Linear Regression Project

 This project includes two mini applications:

-🤖 An AIML-based chatbot that responds to user input using pre-written conversation patterns.
+1. 🤖 An AIML-based chatbot that responds to user input using pre-written conversation patterns.

-📈 A simple linear regression model that predicts and visualizes relationships between years and death counts using historical CSV data.
+2. 📈 A simple linear regression model that predicts and visualizes relationships between years and death counts using historical CSV data.

 📁 Project Structure
-kotlin
-Copy
-Edit
-project_root/
-│

 ├── aiml_files/
 │   ├── assignment.aiml
 │   ├── basic_chat.aiml